Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 Saving on your home and car insurance

-Most insurance companies that sell more than one type of insurance will give you a multi-policy insurance discount.
-Bundling your homeowners and auto insurance policies automatically makes you eligible for this discount.
+Most insurance companies that sell more than one type of coverage will give you a multi-policy insurance discount.
+Bundling your homeowners and auto insurance policies makes you automatically eligible for this discount.

 A few insurance companies also offer more specialized discounts that you can claim by bundling policies.
 For example, some insurance companies will give you a discount for being homeowner regardless of whether you buy homeowners insurance from them.
 If you pick up both a homeowners and auto insurance policy from such a carrier, you can get both the multi-policy discount and the homeowner discount.